swisstopo/swissgeol-ocr/README.md

 For example, run the script as `OCR_PROFILE=assets python -m main` to use the environment variables from `.env.assets`.

+### AWS credentials

+AWS credentials can be provided using a [credentials file](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html) (`~/.aws/credentials`).
+The environment variable `AWS_TEXTRACT_PROFILE` in the configuration examples below refers to a profile in that file.

 ### `.env.assets`

 - Reads and writes asset files directly from/to S3.